TreeDiff: AST-Guided Code Generation with Diffusion LLMs: Related Work

 \subsection{Abstract Syntax Tree}

-An abstract syntax tree (AST) represents a program as a rooted, ordered tree in which each internal node denotes a syntactic construct (e.g., a function definition, loop, or conditional) and each leaf typically corresponds to a terminal token or literal~\cite{aho2006compilers, parr2011antlr}.
-Compared to a flat token sequence, an AST exposes (i) hierarchical nesting, (ii) scoping and binding structure, and (iii) typed relations between nodes.
-These properties make ASTs a natural scaffold for modeling long-range dependencies in code.
+An abstract syntax tree represents a program in a rooted, ordered tree data structure in which each internal node denotes a syntactic construct and each leaf typically corresponds to a terminal token \cite{aho2006compilers, parr2011antlr}.
+Compared to {raw source code sequences} processed linearly, AST could expose hierarchical nesting and scoping structure, providing a natural scaffold for modeling long-range dependencies in code.
+Previous research has exploited ASTs in several ways, such as tree-based encoders \cite{alon2019code2seq, hellendoorn2020global} and grammar-constrained decoders \cite{yin2017syntactic, rabinovich2017abstract}.
+Moreoever, AST-T5 \cite{AST5} employs AST subtrees as static masking templates for span corruption within T5~\cite{T5Raffel}.

-Previous approaches exploit ASTs in several ways in enhancing deep neural networks: tree-based encoders~\cite{alon2019code2seq, hellendoorn2020global}, grammar-constrained decoders~\cite{yin2017syntactic, rabinovich2017abstract}, and pointer networks over symbol tables~\cite{li2022competition}.
-However, these researches (a) focus on autoregressive predictions or (b) apply random corruption independent of syntax.
-In contrast, we use the AST both to decide where and how to inject noise and to condition the denoising process, resulting in a diffusion model that respects the structure of the program throughout the generation.
-Concretely, we design corruption operators that (i) drop or shuffle whole subtrees, (ii) replace node labels while preserving arity, or (iii) inject type-consistent placeholders, ensuring that intermediate noisy states remain syntactically plausible and thus recoverable.